JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Computing-with-Monads/src/01-Monad-State/03-A-Magical-Monad.md

 ## Proving that StateFunction is a Monad

 Great!
 Now comes the next part: how can a `StateFunction` be a Monad?
 A Monad is a type that has instances for the Functor, Apply, Applicative, and Bind type classes.
 These type classes, as we saw earlier, only specify the type signatures of their functions and the laws any implementations must satisfy.
-As long as our implementations for `StateFunction` satisfy those laws, we can call `StateFunction` a monad.
+As long as our implementations for `StateFunction` can satisfy those laws, we can call `StateFunction` a monad.

 Is it possible?
 Suprisingly, yes, but only if we use pattern matching to expose nested types!
 ```purescript